 As we expand our relationships into the executive level, it would be very helpful if they would be aware from us from multiple sources, including business media.
 We have the feeling that having institutional money would make it easier to sign partnerships and get more business customers.
 My question is: Do you think that having institutional capital is important in this situation beyond the money or is it overrated?
 Thank you.

-HOFFMAN: Sergio, congrats with all the success in dLocal ,and it’s amazing how you’ve built such a strong business without, yet, institutional capital.
-And also, by the way, recently in December, I was in Uruguay for business, on a bitcoin gathering for figuring out things with fintech.
-So I’m aware of how central Uruguay is within the … financial systems market, both in South America and generally.
+HOFFMAN: Sergio, congrats with all the success in dLocal and it’s amazing how you’ve built such a strong business without, yet, institutional capital.
+And also, by the way, recently in December, I was in Uruguay for business on a bitcoin gathering for figuring out things with fintech.
+So I’m aware of how central Uruguay is within the kind of financial systems market, both in South America and generally.

 So the right institutional investor might be very valuable, but for different reasons than just press.
 If it’s just the press thing, I would solve it differently.
 But there might be other reasons why I would consider institutional financiers, but that’s not just the capital.
 That’s the, “I want this person, this institution working with me as I scale the business.”
 Good luck.

-MOON: Reid, this next question comes from Nirmal Rajaram, who is CEO of one of the fastest-growing restaurant chains in Indonesia.
-In less than five years they’ve gone from one store to 200 stores and to $50 million in annual sales.
+MOON: Reid, this next question comes from Nirmal Rajaram, who is CEO of one of the fastest growing restaurant chains in Indonesia.
+In less than five years they’ve gone from one store to 200 stores and to $50 million dollars in annual sales.
 They now have 6,000 employees and locations in 45 cities across the country.
 Here’s how Nirmal describes their two restaurant chains.

 MOON: As tasty as the meatballs might be, as Nirmal describes it, his company’s real differentiator is technology.

-RAJARAM: With growth and more money comes more challenges per se: people, culture, competency, infrastructure and efficiencies.
+RAJARAM: With growth and more money comes more challenges per se: people, culture, competency, infrastructure, and efficiencies.
 The shareholders still want us to keep the “X factor” and keep us on the growth path – and still expect us to stay profitable.
-We are a brick-and-mortar business, unlike any tech-based company; this in and of itself has a multitude of barriers.
+We are a brick and mortar business, unlike any tech-based company; this in and of itself has multitude of barriers.

 As CEO, currently, I would like to bring stability and switch gears to channel our entire team’s strength towards innovation of products and services.
 In order to do this, we need to slow down our growth rate and be able to strengthen the pillars of foundation.